Jump Ahead To:

 Homes in Spring Valley

-Spring Valley caters to its diverse residents with diverse housing options.
-The area offers a range of options, from condos and studio apartments to single-family homes and large estates.
+Spring Valley cater to its diverse residents with diverse housing options.
+The area offers a range of options, from condos and studio apartments, which average $1,569 per month, to single-family homes and large estates with median sales prices at $421,990.

-Anthem is stationed southeast of Las Vegas in Henderson.
+Anthem is stationed about 20 miles southeast of Las Vegas in Henderson.
 According to local real estate agents, it’s currently one of the best areas to invest.
 This upscale neighborhood is growing quickly.
-It offers some of the best schools and is one of the safest and friendliest neighborhoods in the entire Las Vegas Valley.
+It offers some of the best schools and is one of the most family-friendly neighborhoods in the entire Las Vegas Valley.
 While the area appeals to an affluent group of residents, Anthem still offers many affordable homes.

 The area has become popular among young families, singles, and young professionals.
 With its convenient location right next to two major freeways, Anthem is just a 15-minute drive from the airport and the Vegas Strip.
 The area offers spectacular views of the Strip from its seat of luxury.
 And despite its recent population boom, this neighborhood still has space for new lucky locals.